Who are Klaatu??

 Insert: "Are Klaatu Band the Beatles?" from Billboard magazine.

 Note: The Ottawa Beatles Site is a non-commercial website.
 This information is intended for educational and historical purposes only. © Copyright by the Ottawa Beatles Site, March 2006.
-Updated on: May 16, 2018.
+Updated on: May 16, 2018 and on October 2, 2024.

 Back to The Ottawa Beatles Site